easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/1_08_basic_usage.md

 performed by EasyBuild.
 The output above shows:

-* how the build environment will be set up during the `prepare` step, by loading the module for both the toolchains and the dependencies, and defining a set of environment variables like `$CXX`, `$CXXFLAGS`, etc.
+* how the build environment will be set up during the `prepare` step, by loading the module for both the toolchains and the dependencies, and defining a set of environment variables like `$CC`, `$CFLAGS`, etc.
 * which command will be executed during the configuration step, and in which directory;
 * the list of files and directories that will be checked during the sanity check step;